Geoff Westlake

 • Sometimes an attempt is made to explain spiritual phenomena in naturalistic terms, but these attempts generally lack proof in a manner worse than other dimensional explanations.
 (I'm not referring to times when physical phenomena are mistaken for spiritual, but when the phenomena are actually spiritual.)

 It is brittle because when disaster strikes, as it inevitably does, the meta-narrative quickly escalates to dread fear and panic.
 Consider HIV, SARS, COVID-19, 911, ISIS, droughts, bushfires, floods, earthquakes, climate change.
 Even merely the death of celebrities in their prime, from Elvis, to Princess Diana, Steve Irwin, Kobe Bryant.
 When confronted with mortality, the public discourse is inconsolably shocked, as if our whole existence is in danger of collapse.
+Because it is:

 • When all you have is this natural life, to be reminded of death is to be reminded of oblivion.
 The naturalistic narrative has no higher perspective from which to evaluate mortality.
 No afterlife, no hope - except for the species in general which is little consolation for the individual.
 No individual escapes death, and then all is lost (so they believe.)